frederickf/fentastic/README.md

 }
 else {
   // There is a problem with FEN
-  // See the Invalid result section below to learn about the keys on a valid result }
+  // See the Invalid result section below to learn about the keys on an invalid result }
 ```